rdkcentral/sc-git-flow-library/README.md

 # sc-git-flow-library

-This is a library to standardize running git-flow commands used in the sc app.
+A collection of utility for standardising git-flow interactions in python.